saadbadreddine/sefactory-fsw-final-project/README.md

 <br><br>
 <img src="./readme/title6.svg" id="how-to-run"/>

-> This is an example of how you may give instructions on setting up your project locally.
 > To get a local copy up and running follow these simple example steps.

 ### Prerequisites